-He was musical director, conductor and orchestrator on live concert tours for Demis Roussos, Dory Previn, John Rowles and toured as guitarist for Manilow for over 3 years.
-He produced recordings for Roussos, Manilow, Sally Kellerman (hot lips from MASH) and John Rowles – achieving a Gold Record award for his production work on Johns’ renowned album ‘Another Chapter’ (EMI Records)
+Art was musical director, conductor, arranger and orchestrator on live concert tours for Demis Roussos, Dory Previn, John Rowles and toured as guitarist for Barry Manilow for over 3 years.
+He produced recordings for Demis Roussos, Barry Manilow, Sally Kellerman (hot lips from MASH) and John Rowles, achieving a Gold Record award for his production work on Johns’ renowned album ‘Another Chapter’ (EMI Records).

-Art has a long list of credits writing and producing original music for production music library companies out of the USA, UK, France, Germany and Japan.
-He has accomplished over 75 library production music album releases (some 1,200 music compositions) in a diverse array of styles.
-His production music has been used in television shows throughout the world including Cold Case Files, The Dog Whisperer, E True Hollywood Story, America’s Most Wanted, Current Affair (US), Celebrity Profile, NYPD Blue, The Oprah Winfrey Show, Survivor, 60 Minutes, Dancing With The Stars, Queer Eye For The Straight Guy, The Ricki Lake Show, Good Morning America, Amazing Medical Stories, Harry’s Practice, The Great Outdoors, Dateline, Extra-The Entertainment Magazine Show and The USA Today Show.
+Art has a long list of credits writing and producing original music for the production music library companies FirstCom Music, Universal Production Music, Sonoton Music, 5Alarm Music, OneMusic, EVO, Access Music, Groovers Music, and many others.
+He has accomplished over 100 library production music album releases (some 1,200 musical compositions) in a diverse array of styles.
+His production music has been used in television shows throughout the world including Cold Case Files, Hollywood Medium, The Dog Whisperer, E True Hollywood Story, America’s Most Wanted, Current Affair (US), Celebrity Profile, NYPD Blue, The Oprah Winfrey Show, Survivor, 60 Minutes, Dancing With The Stars, The Ricki Lake Show, Good Morning America, Amazing Medical Stories, Harry’s Practice, The Great Outdoors, Dateline, Extra-The Entertainment Magazine Show and The USA Today Show.

-Art is a councillor for ‘Music Australia’ formerly known as ‘The Music Council of Australia’, representing ‘Music in Film and Television’, 2005 ~ current.
+Phillips is a councillor for ‘Music Australia’ (formerly ‘The Music Council of Australia’) representing ‘Music in Film and Television’, 2005 ~ current.

-In 2011, Art was Consultant to the University of Western Sydney College’s ‘Associate Degree In Creative Industries’ program where he supervised and delivered case studies for the program.
+In 2011, Art was ‘Consultant’ to the University of Western Sydney College’s ‘Associate Degree in Creative Industries’ program where he supervised and delivered a series of case studies for the units.
 He was also Chair of the ‘Course Advisory Committee’ at UWSCollege, 2011~2013.

 With many credits to his name, his list of honours is equally as impressive: